Guides

 Contents

-This second edition includes guidance on:
+This third edition includes guidance on:

-• The concept of method validation;
+• The concept of method validation and verification;

 • Follow-up on the validation study (reporting, use of performance data in Internal Quality Control);